-This engaging two-hour early-morning tour is led by a trained Chimney Rock Interpretive Association tour guide.
+This engaging two-hour tour is led by a trained Chimney Rock Interpretive Association tour guide.
 The tour will spotlight a number of general topics aimed at interpreting the history and significance of Chimney Rock and the ancestral Puebloans who inhabited the area over a thousand years ago.
 You will learn about the connection of Chimney Rock to the greater Chaco Culture, the significance of the mesa-top Great House, and the day-to-day lives of the inhabitants of Chimney Rock.
 You will walk both the Mesa Village and Great House Pueblo Trails, learning about the structures along each trail, including their significance and uses.
 You will be treated to the stunning views of the surrounding countryside and asked to imagine what it must have been like for the people who once called Chimney Rock their home.
-The tours will be conducted in the quiet off-hours of the Monument.
-Bring your curiosity, camera, sturdy shoes and water.

 KNOW BEFORE YOU GO

 The fee is $16.00 for adults and $8.00 for ages 5-12, and is considered a non-refundable donation.
 A booking fee applies to each ticket purchased online or through the call center.
 Making a reservation through the call center or website is the only way to guarantee a spot on this tour.
 Most programs are at full capacity prior to the event but we will accommodate walk-ins if space is available.
 Booking fees do not apply to walk-ins.
-In the event of cancellation due to inclement weather, rain checks will be available.
 For details, please call the Visitor Cabin (970-883-5359) 9:00 – 4:00 Mountain Time.